Colas' Demomaking

 Foreword

-Demos were created with a domain-specific scriptable authoring tool.
-Scripts describe how to generate the content of several animated layers that are rendered and composited for each final frame.
+As a coder, I developed original motion graphics effects and assembled demos with a domain-specific scriptable authoring tool.
+Scripts describe how to generate the content of animated layers that are rendered and composited for each frame.

 Breakpoint 2004 57005